-The Headteacher and Subject Leaders must thoroughly and accurately monitor and assess the impact of teaching on learning.
+The headteacher and subject leaders must thoroughly and accurately monitor and assess the impact of teaching on learning.
 They must also be able to call on a range of strategies which support teachers in striving for the very best teaching and learning in their classrooms.
-In addition, they must be ready to challenge teachers and teaching assistants to achieve good or outstanding outcomes for the pupils including progress.
-All leaders should demonstrate at all times that pupils' needs are at the centre of what everyone in the Federation does.
+In addition, they must be ready to challenge teachers and teaching assistants to achieve good or outstanding outcomes for the children including progress.
+All leaders should demonstrate at all times that children's needs are at the centre of what everyone in the Federation does.
 We work as a community encouraging everyone to live well together.